Mindera/Alicerce/Documentation/Network.md

 >
 > _To preserve dependency injection, and since a session's delegate is only defined on its initialization, the session must be injected via a property._

 Second, you need to create your implementation of a resource.
-The following example uses Swift Codable to parse and serialize the models.
+The following example uses Swift's `Codable` to parse and serialize the models.

 ```swift
 enum APIError: Error {